Land Access Rules

 Hunting on Private Land

-Hunters must obtain written permission before entering private lands, including streambeds (see Criminal Trespass, page 37).
+Hunters must possess written permission before entering private lands, including streambeds (see Criminal Trespass, page 39).
 It is unlawful to knowingly enter any private property to hunt, capture, take, attempt to take or kill any protected species on posted private property without written permission from the landowner or person in control of the land.
-It also is unlawful to remain on property if consent has been denied or withdrawn.
+It also is unlawful to remain on private property if consent has been denied or withdrawn.
 Any game taken in violation of the above, shall be subject to seizure.

 Unitization Agreements Provide Access